scarv/xcrypto/README.md

 Novel bit:
 - ISA support for data operand hiding by utilising the existing, unused parts of the datapath.
+- Actually putting this all together and making the implementation / evaluation available to people.

 - I think this scheme should give a *net energy efficency increase* for things like AES, since it dramatically reduces the need for register spills to